gwaldron/osgearth/docs/source/data.rst

     **Reproject your data**

-    osgEarth will reproject your data on your fly if it does not have the necessary coordinate system.
+    osgEarth will reproject your data on-the-fly if it does not have the necessary coordinate system.
 For instance, if you are trying to view a UTM image on a geodetic globe (epsg:4326).
 However, osgEarth will run much faster if your data is already in the correct coordinate system.
 You can use any tool you want to